Remi-Ferrari/Row-Col-Game/Documents/ARCHITECURE_GUIDE.md

 ## 7. Conclusion

 The **Row-Column Game** exemplifies clean modular architecture in Python.
 Despite its minimal footprint, it integrates essential software engineering concepts—configuration management, state control, reproducibility, and decoupled design.
-Its architecture makes it an excellent base for experimenting with new AI strategies, visual enhancements, or game mechanics.

 Beyond entertainment, the project is a teaching tool.
 It highlights how even a simple game can be an exercise in thoughtful system design, offering developers a chance to practice maintainability, abstraction, and algorithmic reasoning in a tangible and rewarding format.